nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

     createResponseBuilder(HttpStatus.OK).body(message).build()
 ```

-With those extension functions, we can wwrite Here is how our function looks like with the updated
+Here is how our function looks like with the updated request handing:
-request handing:

 ```kotlin
 @FunctionName("Create")